ruuda/transducers/readme.md

 functions to be decoupled from the way in which the data is provided, whether that is a collection, an iterator, a channel, or an observable.

-The library is licensed under the [GNU General Public License][gplv3] during the alpha stage.
+The library is licensed under the [GNU General Public License][gplv3] version 3 during the alpha stage.

 [ci-img]:      https://travis-ci.org/ruud-v-a/transducers.svg
 [ci]:          https://travis-ci.org/ruud-v-a/transducers